ISO27001:2022

 Purpose

-The purpose of ISO 27001 Annex A 6.4 is a preventive control and a corrective control that ensures that people understand what will happen, and the consequences of a violation of information security policy.
+The purpose of the ISO 27001 disciplinary process is to ensure that people understand what will happen, and the consequences, of a violation of information security policy.
 The intent is to deter people from not following and adhering to policies and appropriately deal with those that do.

 Definition